This post may contain affiliate links. Please read our disclosure policy.

 • Carefully peel the wrappers apart and place about a tablespoon of filling on each one.
 Roll them according to your preference and then dip your finger in the beaten egg and seal the edges.
 Set the rolls aside until ready to cook.
 I found it was easiest to roll them all in an assembly line and then cook them in batches.

 • In a small sauce pan, heat about 2 inches of oil over medium high.
 Once the oil is hot, use tongs to place a few rolls in the oil at a time.
-Let cook for about a minute on one side and then turn to cook the other.
+Let cook for about 1½-2 minutes on each side.
 If the oil covers them completely, just turn as needed to make sure they are cooking evenly.
-When they are lightly golden brown, remove from the oil and place on a paper towel covered plate.
-Serve with dipping sauces of your choice.
-Enjoy!

 Notes